hannaofficial/Training-shakespear-data-in-vanilla-RNN/README.md

 Links: http://karpathy.github.io/2015/05/21/rnn-effectiveness/

 I just train it for 30-40 minutes because I was looking for traing same data with LSTM for better result

+Accuracy is really bad that's why I try to use LSTM 😂